-TRY Tuetano con tartar ($28).
+TRY Tuetano con caracoles ($27).
 What's better than grilled bone marrow?
-Grilled bone marrow topped with tartare chopped from aged-beef, that's what.
+Grilled bone marrow topped with escargot, that's what.
 Probably not great for your cholesterol, but you only live once.

 The Les Amis group has an impressive portfolio of hits, and their casual Spanish joint is no exception.
-Helmed by local chef Ng Han Wei, La Taperia makes no pretenses of ultra-authenticity, augmenting the menu of mostly timeless classics with some of Ng's contemporary creations.
+Helmed by local chef Ng Wei Han, La Taperia makes no pretenses of ultra-authenticity, augmenting the menu of mostly timeless classics with some of Ng's contemporary creations.

 TRY Chipirones Fritos en su Tinta ($16), or in layman terms – baby squid deep-fried in squid ink-infused batter.
 It's every bit as moreish and addictive as you might imagine, and ideally chased with lots of sangria.

 Restaurant Gaig has high expectations to live up to.
 After all, it's the Singapore outpost of its similarly named, one Michelin-starred sister restaurant from Barcelona.
 Thankfully, the food largely delivers.
-Besides the usual suspects, the menu showcases signatures from the Barcelona restaurant, such as shrimp "all-i-pebre", Gaig's cannelloni, and suckling pig with strawberry and celery salad.
+Besides the usual suspects, the menu showcases signatures from the Barcelona restaurant, Gaig's cannelloni, and suckling pig with coconut, ginger and apple.

 TRY Fideua negre ($32.20), a dish similar to paella, where squid ink and seafood comes cooked with noodles instead of the rice.